gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-03/index.md

 **NOTE**: due to a bug in Terraform, if you update an existing cluster with a spot price, you might see an error like this when you run `apply`:

 ```
-* module.ecs_cluster.aws_launch_configuration.ecs: aws_launch_configuration.ecs: diffs didn't match during apply.
+* module.ecs_cluster.aws_launch_configuration.ecs: aws_launch_configuration.ecs: diffs didn&apos;t match during apply.
 This is a bug with Terraform and should be reported as a GitHub Issue.
 ```

 Running `apply` a second time seems to complete without errors.